psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 Full oft our race held a royal chase
 While at boldest pace ran our sweet-voiced hounds —
 Anon in battle our javelins rattle
-And men like cattle fall in heaps and mounds !
+And men like cattle fall in heaps and mounds!

 XLVII.
-Patrick : O vain old Oisín, dwell no more
+Patrick: O vain old Oisín, dwell no more
 On thy deeds of yore in the Fenian ranks,
-How didst thou go to *Tír na n-Óg* ?
+How didst thou go to *Tír na n-Óg*?
 Come let me know and I'll owe much thanks.

 XLVIII.
-Oisín : We turned away as I truly said
+Oisín: We turned away as I truly said
 And our horse's head we gave to the west,
 When lo ! the deep sea opened before
 While behind us bore the billows that pressed.